kimmo1019/scDEC-Hi-C/README.md

 **Step 1: Data Preparing**

+The contacts for each cell is an individual file where each line represents a chromatin contact.
+The formart is `chrom1\tposition1\tchrom2\tposition2`

 Three types of raw data are required to generate genomic mutation matrix, gene expression matrix and DNA methylation matrix from CCLE database.